United States' first female Muslim judge found dead in Hudson River | Latest News & Updates at Daily News & Analysis

 Police pulled Abdus-Salaam's fully clothed body from the water and she was pronounced dead at the scene.
 Her family identified her and an autopsy would determine the cause of death, the spokesman said.

-Abdus-Salaam, a native of Washington, D.C., became the first African-American woman appointed to the Court of Appeals when Democratic Governor Mario Cuomo named her to the state's high court in 2013.
+Abdus-Salaam, a native of Washington, D.C., became the first African-American woman appointed to the Court of Appeals when Democratic Governor Andrew Cuomo named her to the state's high court in 2013.

 "Justice Sheila Abdus-Salaam was a trailblazing jurist whose life in public service was in pursuit of a more fair and more just New York for all," Cuomo said in a statement.